Nutritionist’s guide to vegan snack for kids:

 (Careful as nuts can be chocking hazards).
 Nuts are such a healthy nourishing vegan snacks for toddlers.
 High in protein, minerals and fats.
 My twins don’t have nut allergies so they sometimes have raw almonds, cashews, brazil nuts (good in selenium for thyroid health), pepitas, sunflower seeds, hemp seeds and more.
 If I don’t give them in their whole form I add them to bliss balls or as a spread/ nut butter on bread or rice cakes for a more filling vegan snack for kids.

 My kids love vegan bliss balls!
 I make them full of nuts, seeds, oats, a few dates or goji berries and chia seeds, cacao, nut-butters and they are a great nourishing snack for little ones.
 I have a few recipes in my Healthy Little Tummies Recipe cookbook including a nut-free recipe suitable for school lunchboxes.
 Or check out this recipe of bliss ball as an example of a healthy vegan snack for kids.

 Dried fruits: In moderation sultanas and other dried fruits like dried figs and dried apricots also make a great vegan toddler snack.
 They are nutritious and some are high in iron and other vitamins and fibre.
-I try to be mindful of the portion size when giving them dried fruits as they can pack up a lot of sugar.
+I try to be mindful of the portion size when giving them dried fruits as their vegan snack as they can pack up a lot of sugar.
 I usually limit it to 10 sultanas or 2 dried figs or 2 dried apricots each and something else with it such as seeds or veggie sticks.

-If you like this post on healthy vegan toddler snacks and are interested in children’s vegan nutrition check out these blogposts:
+If you like this post on healthy vegan snacks and are interested in children’s vegan nutrition check out these blogposts: